SegmentationBLWX/sssegmentation/docs/Tutorials.md

 ## Customize Losses

-Loss is utilized to define the objective functions for the segmentation framework, such as the [Cross Entropy Loss](https://en.wikipedia.org/wiki/Cross-entropy).
+Loss functions define the optimization objectives for the segmentation framework — for example, the commonly used [Cross Entropy Loss](https://en.wikipedia.org/wiki/Cross-entropy).

 #### Loss Config Structure

-An example of loss config is as follows,
+A typical loss configuration in `SEGMENTOR_CFG` is shown below,

 ```python
 SEGMENTOR_CFG['losses'] = {